reactioncommerce/reaction-docs/developer/tutorial/plugin-layouts-3.md

 It is essentially the "default" workflow when you hit the home page.

 Also note that:
 1. We have other parts that we could substitute without changing our layout.
-For example we change point our header or footer to a custom template by changing the values for "layoutHeader" or "layoutFooter".
+For example we change point our header or footer to a custom React component by changing the values for "layoutHeader" or "layoutFooter".
 2. There is a `priority` field on layout objects (with a default value) of `999`.
 When Reaction goes to render a route/page (as explained above) and more than one layout match is found, this `priority` field is used to determine which one is used.
 Lower values override the default.
 [See example](https://github.com/reactioncommerce/reaction-example-plugin/pull/9/files).